MichalSkubek/SetBot/README.md

 # SetBot
 This repository contains updated version of SetBot.
+It works in classic mode.
+Feel free to update it for other modes.

+## ReadMe
+This script doesn't turn off pyautogui fail-safe.
+If you want to turn off script while it's working drag your mouse to left upper corner.

+Use on your own responsibility.
+I don't care if you get banned. *This bot doesn't try to hide anything.*

 ## Instruction
 1. Clone this repo